Skip to content

 """

-config = _validate_model(model, raw_config)
+config = _try_validate_config(raw_config, verbose=verbose)

 if not config: